Nature and conservation

 Snorkeller and blue maomao at Cape Rodey-Okakari Point Marine Reserve

 The University of Auckland's Leigh Marine Laboratory is based next to the reserve.
 Its scientists make regular studies to discover how a marine ecosystem functions without harvesting or intervention.
-Please be careful around any scientific equipment you may come across in the reserve.
+Be careful around any scientific equipment you may come across in the reserve.

 Beneath the waves you may see seaweed forests, sponge gardens, and all the creatures of the rocky shore.
 The fish in the reserve are abundant and friendly.
-Please do not feed them as this makes them aggressive, altering their natural behaviours and making them harder to study.
+Do not feed them as this makes them aggressive, altering their natural behaviours and making them harder to study.

 3D multibeam map video

 Watch this fly-through video of a 3-D multibeam map of Cape Rodney-Okakari Point Marine Reserve.

 The area was surveyed by Discovery Marine Limited and University of Waikato, in partnership with the University of Auckland.

 History and culture